JENNIE KEYES DIARY

 Coachman, Fordham and Keyes family members; #Seated: Leon Fordham, Eula Helen Coachman Standing (l-r): Eulyn Fordham, Kendrick Powell Coachman, a Hentz cousin?, Carie Hentz, Eula Hentz Keyes (Coachman), John William Coachman at Victoria Rd., Asheville - North Carolina

-HOME OF CHARLES KETES PETROPOLIS, BRAZIL
+HOME OF CHARLES KEYES PETROPOLIS, BRAZIL

 NELLIE SELDON FOWLER